-We are also aware of a U.S. patent with an expiration in 2020 with claims directed to formulations of hydrogels and which could be alleged to cover the hydrogel formulations used in our product candidates OTX-TP and OTX-MP.
-Based on the specifications and file history of that patent, we believe its claims should be construed with a scope that does not cover our product candidates.
-We also believe that such claims, if and to the extent they were asserted against our product candidates, would be subject to a claim of invalidity.
-Further, we have been made aware by a third party of three patents relating to intracanalicular inserts that may relate to, and potentially could be asserted against our intracanalicular insert product and product candidates, including DEXTENZA.
-We believe that DEXTENZA does not infringe the claims of one of more of these patents.
-We also believe that such claims, if and to the extent they were asserted against our product candidates, would be subject to a claim of invalidity.
+We have been made aware by a third party of patents relating to intracanalicular inserts that may relate to, and potentially could be asserted against, our intracanalicular insert product and product candidates, including DEXTENZA.
+We believe that DEXTENZA does not infringe any claims of these patents.
+We also believe that such claims, if and to the extent they were asserted against our product candidates, would be subject to claims of invalidity.
 We initiated legal proceedings against one of these patents and administrative proceedings against the other two patents in order to show that DEXTENZA does not infringe the claims of these patents or that these patents are invalid.
-We have settled the legal proceedings related to one of these patents.
-The USPTO has decided to proceed with the administrative proceeding related to one of the patents while declining to do so for the other.
-We continue to believe that DEXTENZA does not infringe the claims of these patents and that, if and to the extent they were asserted against DEXTENZA, they would be subject to a claim of invalidity.
+Legal proceedings related to one of these patents has been dismissed by agreement of the parties without prejudice.
+The USPTO decided to proceed with the administrative proceeding related to one of the patents while declining to do so for the other after determining that we had not established a reasonable likelihood that we would prevail in establishing the unpatentability of certain claims.
+In June 2020, for the patent for which the USPTO decided to proceed with administrative proceedings, the PTAB, after an inter partes review, determined that we had proven by a preponderance of the evidence that all claims of the patent at issue held by such third party were invalid.
+The third party has appealed this decision and the parties are currently briefing the appeal.
+We continue to believe that DEXTENZA does not infringe the claims of these patents and that, if and to the extent it were asserted against DEXTENZA, such patent would be subject to a claim of invalidity.
+We have become aware that the USPTO has recently issued a patent filed by this third party related to intracanalicular inserts containing dexamethasone.
+If this patent were asserted against DEXTENZA or other of our product candidates, we believe such patent would be non-infringed and subject to a claim of invalidity.

-If we are found to infringe a third party's intellectual property rights, we could be required to obtain a license from such third party to continue developing and marketing our products and technology.
+If we are found to infringe a third party's intellectual property rights, such as the patents referred to in the preceding paragraph, we could be required to obtain a royalty-bearing license from such third party to continue developing and marketing our products and technology.
 However, we may not be able to obtain any required license on commercially reasonable terms or at all.
 Even if we were able to obtain a license, it could be non-exclusive, thereby giving our competitors access to the same technologies licensed to us.
-We could be forced, including by court order, to cease commercializing the infringing technology or product.
+We could be forced, including by court order, to cease commercializing the infringing technology or product including our intracanalicular insert product and product candidates.
 In addition, we could be found liable for monetary damages, including treble damages and attorneys' fees if we are found to have willfully infringed a patent and could be forced to indemnify our customers or collaborators.
 A finding of infringement could also result in an injunction that prevents us from commercializing our products or product candidates or forces us to cease some of our business operations.
-In addition, we may be forced to redesign our products or product candidates, seek new regulatory approvals and indemnify third parties pursuant to contractual agreements.
+In addition, we may be forced to redesign our products or product candidates, seek new regulatory approvals thereby causing delays, and indemnify third parties pursuant to contractual agreements.
 Claims that we have misappropriated the confidential information or trade secrets of third parties could have a similar negative impact on our business.